Chart Color Schemes

 Kingscliff - Fingal Head performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's university qualification rate stands at 28.3% among residents aged 15+, surpassing the Rest of NSW average of 21.3%.
-This is also higher than the SA3 area's rate of 21.5%, indicating a strong emphasis on higher education in the community.
-Bachelor degrees are most prevalent at 19.9%, followed by postgraduate qualifications (5.6%) and graduate diplomas (2.8%).
+The area's university qualification rate is 28.3%, exceeding the Rest of NSW average of 21.3%.
+This rate reflects the community's emphasis on higher education.
+Bachelor degrees are most prevalent at 19.9%, followed by postgraduate qualifications at 5.6% and graduate diplomas at 2.8%.

-Vocational credentials are prominent, with 37.1% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.6% and certificates for 24.5%.
+Trade and technical skills are prominent, with 37.1% of residents aged 15+ holding vocational credentials - advanced diplomas at 12.6% and certificates at 24.5%.
 Educational participation is high, with 28.2% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 8.2% in secondary education, and 3.8% pursuing tertiary education.
-Kingscliff - Fingal Head's 5 schools have a combined enrollment of 1,926 students as of the latest data.
-The area demonstrates typical Australian school conditions with an ICSEA index of 1010, offering balanced educational opportunities.
-Education provision is balanced with 4 primary and 1 secondary school serving distinct age groups.

 Frequently Asked Questions - Education